Sourceless/infrastructure-as-logic/book/index.md

 ---
 layout: default
-title: Infrastructure as Logic – Book
+title: Book
 ---

 # The Book

-Welcome to the draft of *Infrastructure as Logic*.
+Welcome to the draft of the *Infrastructure as Logic* book.
+This is heavy WIP, so expect things to change often!

 ## Chapters